Thinking about getting a body check? ‘Prevention is better than cure.’

 Your health is precious and the best investment is the one you make into mainlining good health.
 You should be proactive in keeping your health in good shape and regular body checks can help you achieve that.
 These health checks can help you from a financial standpoint as well.

-At OT&P, we have 4 different body check packages for patients to chose from.
-Depending on your age or health screening requirements, you can chose from our Standard Package, Comprehensive Packages, Ultra Package or Ultra-follow up Package.
+At OT&P, we have 4 different body check packages for patients to choose from.
+Depending on your age or health screening requirements, you can choose from our Standard, Comprehensive, Ultra Packages or an all-encompassing Platinum Medical Package.